bigandy/11ty-site/src/site/now.md

 date: 2017-01-01
 ---

-Last updated: 10 February 2020.
+Last updated: 16 March 2020.

 ## Life

-I'm living in Wallingford with my wife Marion and our two children Arthur, 5, and Emma, 20 months.
-I am getting ready for half-term and running more than before.
+The World is in the midst of the Corvid-19 pandemic.
+We are on the cusp of Spring.

 ## Learning

-At the moment I am learning about Atomic Habits and Deep Work.
-I am keeping this site spruced up and learning a lot about 11ty and in the process doing more writing which I am getting slowly better at.
-At work I am keeping a habits diary and I am starting to notice trends and eliminate bad habits, its amazing what you see if you keep a moment by moment diary!
-Its amazing what a good first hour has on the rest of the day, and vice versa.
-Its amazing how much water and good music have too.
+At the moment I am learning about React Native.
+At work I am moving on to another React project which will be exciting as it is almost totally from scratch.

 ## Fitness